microsoft/vscode-docs/docs/java/java-project.md

 ## Maven

 [Maven](http://maven.apache.org/) is a software tool that helps you manage Java projects, and automate application builds.
-[Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension for Visual Studio Code provides you a fully integrated experience, allowing you to explore Maven project, execute Maven commands and perform the goals of build lifecycle and plugins.
+[Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension for Visual Studio Code provides you a fully integrated Maven support, allowing you to explore Maven project, execute Maven commands and perform the goals of build lifecycle and plugins.

 ### Exploring Maven project

-Once a Maven extension is activated, it automatically scans `pom.xml` in your workspace, and displays all Maven projects and their modules in the side bar.
+Once a Maven project is loaded, the extension will be activated and it will automatically scans `pom.xml` in your workspace, and displays all Maven projects and their modules in the side bar.

 ![Maven Explorer](images/java-project/maven-explorer.png)